 The amount of time required for valacyclovir to control a herpes or chickenpox outbreak varies based on the severity of the outbreak and how soon you take valacyclovir after noticing herpes symptoms.

 For most initial herpes outbreaks and cases of recurring herpes, valacyclovir takes effect very quickly and provides some level of relief in as little as two to three days.
 Generally, the sooner you take valacyclovir after noticing symptoms, the faster it will be to provide relief.

 It’s important to remember that every outbreak is different, meaning valacyclovir can potentially take less or more time than the figures listed above to provide relief and control over a shingles infection or herpes outbreak.

 Our guide to how long valacyclovir (Valtrex) takes to become effective covers more about valacyclovir’s onset of action and average time to start working for different viral injections.

 Valacyclovir is available as a generic medication or under several brand names.
-In the United States, valacyclovir is most commonly sold as Valtrex and Zelitrex, which are the original trade names for the drug marketed by GlaxoSmithKline.
+In the United States, valacyclovir is most commonly sold as Valtrex, which is the original trade name for the drug marketed by GlaxoSmithKline.

 It’s important to note that these are typical dosages and may not be appropriate for you based on your symptoms, age, body weight and general health.
 The best approach for treating any virus, including HSV or VZV, is talk to your doctor and follow their treatment advice.